Black Wings: African American Pioneer Aviators

 - Learn about the challenges faced by African Americans as they created their own opportunities in the field of aviation.

-- Gain essential details about the life of an important woman in the field of aviation through a guided reading activity.
+- Gain essential details about the lives of important people in the field of aviation through a guided reading activity.

-- Draw or paint a portrait demonstrating their understanding of the lesson material.
+- Write a short creative-writing piece demonstrating their understanding of the lesson material.

-- African American Pioneer Aviators (click here )
+- African Amerian Pioneer Aviators (click here )

-Make copies of the following materials for students:
+Make copies of the following for Part I:

 Information for the Teacher